deepfakes/faceswap/README.md

 ## Discord Server
 Your best bet is to join the [FaceSwap Discord server](https://discord.gg/FdEwxXd) where there are plenty of users willing to help.
 Please note that, like this repo, this is a SFW Server!

-## FaceSwap-Playground
+## FaceSwap Forum
-Alternatively, you can post questions in the [FaceSwap Playground](https://github.com/deepfakes/faceswap-playground).
-Please do not post general support questions in this repo.
+Alternatively, you can post questions in the [FaceSwap Forum](https://faceswap.dev/forum).
+Please do not post general support questions in this repo as they are liable to be deleted without response.

 # Donate
 The developers work tirelessly to improve and develop FaceSwap.
 Many hours have been put in to provide the software as it is today, but this is an extremely time-consuming process with no financial reward.
 If you enjoy using the software, please consider donating to the devs, so they can spend more time implementing improvements.